 These are all essential questions to ask when choosing your renters insurance policy.

 3. It’s Cheaper Than You Think

 Many renters avoid renters insurance because they think it will cost a fortune.
 The truth is that it doesn’t.
 The National Association of Insurance Commissioners puts the average price of renters insurance around $15-$30 a month.
 That’s probably less than you spend on coffee or movie tickets.

 Your renters insurance premium will depend, in large part, on where you live.
-The renters insurance quote tool from State Farm, for instance, puts the premium for a $40,000-$50,000 policy in Staten Island, N.Y., at $8-$21 per month.
+Some renters insurance quote tools, for instance, puts the premium for a $40,000-$50,000 policy in Staten Island, N.Y., at $8-$21 per month.
 A similar policy in the Bronx might cost $10-$27 a month.